Druids: The Ancient Celtic Class That Did It All

 The Wicker Man of the Druids by Thomas Pennant

 If we listen to Julius Caesar, the druids were the go-to for anything and everything regarding religion.
-As a religious, learned class, the druids were also not required to pay taxes – something that Caesar notes the appeal of.
+As a religious, learne, and united class, the druids were also not required to pay taxes – something that Caesar notes the appeal of.
 That being said, the druids were much more than a religious caste.
 They were prominent figures that did just about everything.

 Below is a quick list of the roles that druids filled in Celtic society: